alvesalexsander/whatsappButton/README.md

 *whatsappButton.js* is a tool that will provide a new way to get to your public through the internet.

-Here is some info about it:
+Here is some information about it:

 - **Dependency-free**:  Built with pure javascript and css.
-No need of match other dependencies to have your *whatsappButton.js*.
+No need of match other dependencies to have your *whatsappButton.js* live.

 - **Highly customizable**:  *whatsappButton.js* wears the colors and fits along with your product.<br>Create personalized phrases to welcome your public, pick the color of your choice to style your button and, of course, a font style to carry your message!

 - **Easy-to-use**:  Your users will be a click away from you.
-And you, a few little steps to implement.<br>*whatsappButton.js* is ready for deployment.
+And you, just a few little steps to implementation.<br>*whatsappButton.js* is ready for deployment.

 - **Open-source code**:  This is an open-source project.
 It means that you are free to download, edit and share improvements.<br>If possible, please credit the original author.

-- **Friendly UI**:  Use our user interface that helps your on the creative process of your button.
+- **Friendly UI**:  Use our user interface that helps you on the creative process of your button.
 It will help you at setting and shaping up your button.<br>Check it out at: https://sashaclimax.github.io/whatsappButton/

 ------------------------------------------------